TickleThePanda/carpe-dm/src/plans/unbound.md

 >
 > <q>Ah!
 I see that you managed to solve my riddle.
 Please, come in.</q>

-Here, the woman introduces herself as *QUEST GIVER*.
+Here, the woman introduces herself as Elidyr.
 She offers the characters food and drink, and if they accept, food will appear at the table.

 She will explain that her quest is to have her stolen amulet retrieved.
 She's chosen them because it was taken from her a long time ago and it's likely to be a perilous journey to retrieve it.
-The amulet is in the *Tomb of *TOMB NAME**, which is close to *the City of *CITY** which is a 2 day journey from here, across the moors.
+The amulet is in the *Tomb of the last Rehani*, which is close to *the City of Renaura* which is a 2 day journey from here, across the moors.
 She doesn't know where the tomb is.